shefing/payload-tools/packages/authorization/README.md

 Note that:
 - write permission on a collection / global includes read permission on this collection / global
-- publish permission on a collection / global includes write and read permission on this collection / global
+- publish permission on a collection / global does not includes write either read permission on this collection / global

 Example: